Goose barnacle: Biology

+Like all barnacles, stalked species begin life with two distinct planktonic larval stages, after which they permanently attach themselves to various substrates with adhesive secreted from their characteristic stalks.
+The buoy barnacle Dosima fascicularis is an exception, as adults sometimes detach after metamorphosis and drift freely on floats formed by their own foamy secretions, sometimes in aggregations of many individuals.

-Some species of goose barnacles such as Lepas anatifera are pelagic and are most frequently found on tidewrack on oceanic coasts.
-Unlike most other types of barnacles, intertidal goose barnacles (e.g. Pollicipes pollicipes and Pollicipes polymerus) depend on water motion rather than the movement of their cirri for feeding, so are found only on exposed or moderately exposed coasts.
+Various species prefer different substrates.
+The Pollicipes and Capitulum species consumed by humans as mentioned above all select intertidal rocks.
+Unlike most other types of barnacles, these species depend on water motion rather than the movement of their cirri for feeding, so are found only on exposed or moderately exposed coasts.

+Other goose barnacle species, including most in the family Lepadidae are flexible to select substrates opportunistically, which gives them pelagic, cosmopolitan distribution.
+Humans most frequently encounter pelagic species such as Lepas anatifera on tidewrack on oceanic coasts.

+The parasitic Anelasma squalicola is another exception to the patterns above, lacking both a hard shell and the feeding function of its cirri.
+It instead embeds into the flesh of several species of deep-sea squaloid sharks, extracting nutrition from its host.

 Spontaneous generation

 "The goose-tree" from Gerard's Herbal (1597), displaying the belief that goose barnacles produced barnacle geese.

 In the days before birds were known to migrate, barnacle geese, Branta leucopsis, were thought to have developed from this crustacean through spontaneous generation, since they were never seen to nest in temperate Europe, hence the English names "goose barnacle" and "barnacle goose", and the scientific name Lepas anserifera (anser, "goose").
 The confusion was prompted by their similarities in colour and shape.
-Because they were often found on driftwood, the barnacles were assumed to be attached to branches before they fell in the water.
+Because they were often found on driftwood, Gerald of Wales surmised that the barnacles were attached to fir timber branches before they fell in the water.
 The archdeacon of Brecon, Gerald of Wales, made this claim in his Topographia Hiberniae.

 Since barnacle geese were thought to be "neither flesh, nor born of flesh", they were allowed to be eaten on days when eating meat was forbidden by some Christian churches, though it was not universally accepted.
-Holy Roman Emperor Frederick II examined barnacles and noted no evidence of any bird-like embryo in them, and the secretary of Lev of Rozmital wrote a very skeptical account of his reaction to being served the goose at a fast-day dinner in 1456.
+Holy Roman Emperor Frederick II examined barnacles and noted no evidence of any bird-like embryo in them, and the secretary of Lev of Rožmitál wrote a very skeptical account of his reaction to being served the goose at a fast-day dinner in 1456.